 Friend's images describe a strange, fractured island, a landscape neither nature nor city, but something in between.
 The poison of the city leeches into hay bales and whales, driven mad by shipping and desperate to accelerate their death, beach themselves on rocks.

 We romanticise the landscape, we think of it as pastoral, beautiful, like a painting by Constable, a place where you go and sit down and have a picnic,he explains.But actually that's more fake than what the Bastard Countryside is for me; that's the truer representation of the British landscape.

-Bastard Countryside: Dystopian shots of Britain's rural edgelands, is up on Huck Magazine.
+Bastard Countryside: Dystopian shots of Britain's rural edgelands is published by Huck Magazine.